berquerant/metafind/README.md

 - name: The name of the file
 - path: The path of the file
 - size: The file size (in bytes)
+- root: The zip file path (zroot)
+- relpath: The relative path of file in zip (zroot)
+- compressed_size: The compressed size of the file (in bytes, zroot)
+- uncompressed_size: The uncompressed size of the file (in bytes, zroot)
+- comment: The user-defined string (zroot)
+- non_utf8: If true, indicates relpath and comment are not encoded in UTF-8 (zroot)

 You can add inputs by specifying 'probe'.
 The 'probe' is invoked with the path to the target file (1st argument).